tinkerhub/Standard_Project_Templates/README.md

 # Project Name
 Long Description about project.
 This project do that.
 This project is awesome...
+## Prerequisites
+The stuff the audience need to know before they mess with this project.
 ## How it Works ?
 Explaining the working of project
 ## Libraries used